 A critical investigation of the visual imagery and artifacts of contemporary culture.
 Drawing upon examples from TV, advertising, cinema, cyber culture, architecture, design and art, students are introduced to such concepts as spectacle, kitsch, simulacrum, hypertext paradigm.
 (Lab fees may apply.)

-An investigation of a variety of drawing processes, materials and concepts in a studio environment that fosters personal exploration and expression.
+An investigation of a variety of drawing processes, materials and concepts in a studio environment that fosters exploration.
 (Lab fees may apply.)

 An investigation of the principles, vocabulary and concepts of time-based arts including digital media.
 Students will gain knowledge of the creative possibilities of emerging technologies and will develop a basic understanding of methods, tools and techniques of time-based media.